How we know if a species is at risk

 - provides the ESCC with a scientific perspective on the most appropriate detailed status designation for that species

-- The Endangered Species Conservation Committee (ESCC) considers the SSC's detailed status recommendation and makes a recommendation to the Minister of Environment and Sustainable Resource Development on the assessed status of the species, as well as on any appropriate response.
+- The Endangered Species Conservation Committee (ESCC) considers the SSC's detailed status recommendation and makes a recommendation to the Minister of Environment and Protected Areas on the assessed status of the species, as well as on any appropriate response.

 The ESCC includes representatives from: